 Whether you’re a seasoned expatriate preparing for your second renewal or an HR professional managing multiple employees’ visa requirements, this guide provides the strategic insights and practical steps needed for successful renewal outcomes within the employment pass category.

-When to Apply for Employment Pass Renewal
+When to Renew Your Employment Pass in Malaysia

 The 90-day rule represents the golden standard for Employment Pass renewal applications.
 Immigration authorities recommend submitting your renewal application 90 days before your pass expires.
 This timeframe provides an adequate buffer for processing delays whilst ensuring uninterrupted work authorisation.